Frequently Asked Questions

 What is the deadline to pay fees?

-A. The deadline is 4:30 p.m. on the date specified as the due date on Fee Information.
+A. The deadline is 4:30 p.m.
+CST on the date specified as the due date on Fee Information.
 Fees may be paid on-line, by mail or in person at the Bursar's Office, Cashier's Windows, Student Services Building, Room 1300.
 After the due date, mandatory administrative assessments (late fees) will be charged as shown on the fee information sheet.
-The Bursar's Office is open Monday - Friday from 7:45 a.m. to 4:30 p.m. except Labor day and Martin Luther King holidays.
+The Bursar's Cashier Office is open Monday - Friday from 7:45 a.m. to 4:15 p.m. excluding holidays.

 If paying by mail, send a check, cashier's check, or money order.
 Please be sure to include the student name and Campus ID on the payment.
 If you want a receipt, send a self addressed stamped envelope.
 Receipts will not be returned without an envelope.
 Do not send Student I.D. cards.